 - Celebrate Ferdinand’s Homeland: Since Ferdinand hails from Spain, make some Spanish dishes!
 Have a taco night with Spanish rice, make some taco popcorn (toss popped popcorn in some melted coconut oil and taco seasoning to coat), or make some fried ice cream for dessert!

 - Make Wilbur’s Brew: For this fun drink, you’ll need a 2-liter of lemon-lime soda, a half gallon of raspberry sherbet, and 2 tablespoons each of lemon juice and lime juice.
-Mix half of the soda, along with the lemon and lime juices together in a large bowl.
+Then mix half of the soda, along with the lemon and lime juices together in a large bowl.
 Scoop in the raspberry sherbet and top with the remaining soda.
 Serve immediately, and enjoy!

 - Make Horseshoe Krispies: Make some Rice Krispie Treats with your littles and mold them into a horseshoe shape!